anoma/nspec/docs/arch/node/engines/shard_behaviour.juvix.md

 1. **Initial Request**
    - An executor sends a `ShardMsgKVSReadRequest` containing:
-     - `key`: The state key to read
+     - `key`: The state key to read.
-     - `timestamp`: The logical timestamp of the requesting transaction
+     - `timestamp`: The logical timestamp of the requesting transaction.
-     - `actual`: Boolean flag indicating if this is a real read or just cleanup
+     - `actual`: Boolean flag indicating if this is a real read or just cleanup.
-   - The key must be one that this shard is responsible for managing
+   - The key must be one that this shard is responsible for managing.

 2. **Guard Phase** (`processReadRequestGuard`)
-   - Verifies message type is `ShardMsgKVSReadRequest`
+   - Verifies message type is `ShardMsgKVSReadRequest`.
-   - If validation fails, request is rejected immediately
+   - If validation fails, request is rejected immediately.
-   - On success, passes control to `processReadRequestActionLabel`
+   - On success, passes control to `processReadRequestActionLabel`.

 3. **Action Phase** (`processReadRequestAction`)
    - Processes valid read requests through these steps:
-     - Checks if timestamp is at or after the `heardAllReads` barrier
+     - Checks if timestamp is at or after the `heardAllReads` barrier.
-     - Verifies a read lock exists for this key at this timestamp
+     - Verifies a read lock exists for this key at this timestamp.
-     - Marks the read as completed in the DAG structure
+     - Marks the read as completed in the DAG structure.
-     - If `actual` flag is true, finds the most recent write value
+     - If `actual` flag is true, finds the most recent write value.
-     - Constructs appropriate response based on result
+     - Constructs appropriate response based on result.

 4. **Response Generation**
    - **Successful Case (actual = true)**
      - Creates `ShardMsgKVSRead` with:
-       - `timestamp`: Original request timestamp
+       - `timestamp`: Original request timestamp.
-       - `key`: Original request key
+       - `key`: Original request key.
-       - `data`: Found historical value
+       - `data`: Found historical value.
    - **Successful Case (actual = false)**
-     - No response message generated
+     - No response message generated.
-     - Only updates internal state
+     - Only updates internal state.
    - **Error Cases**
      - No response sent if:
-       - Timestamp is before `heardAllReads`
+       - Timestamp is before `heardAllReads`.
-       - No valid read lock exists
+       - No valid read lock exists.
-       - No historical value found
+       - No historical value found.

 5. **Response Delivery**
-   - Success response sent directly to requesting executor
+   - Success response sent directly to requesting executor.
-   - Uses mailbox 0 (the standard mailbox for responses)
+   - Uses mailbox 0 (the standard mailbox for responses).

 ### `updateSeenAll` Flowchart